octovolt/SlowEdgeStripboard/README.md

 SlowEdgeStripboard
 ===

-An analog video edge detection Eurorack module laid out on David Haillant's [Eurorack Stripboard](https://www.davidhaillant.com/eurorack-stripboard-1-3/).
+An analog video edge detection circuit as a Eurorack module, laid out on David Haillant's [Eurorack Stripboard](https://www.davidhaillant.com/eurorack-stripboard-1-3/).
 It works, but building on protoboard or stripboard is not really a great idea unless you are desperate to have something working as soon as possible.
 Caveat emptor.

 This is merely a prototype version of Slow Edge, which is the slow version of Edgelord.
-If you can't find these projects in my GitHub repos, please know they will be published soon.
+If you can't find these more formal, polished Eurorack PCB projects in the Octovolt GitHub repos, please know they will be published soon.

 How does it work?
 ---